SeanConnelly/DevBox/README.md

-# DevBox IDE: The Future of Integrated Development Environments
+# DevBox IDE

 ## Overview

-Introducing DevBox, the evolution of the prototypical IDE previously called CloudStudio.
+Introducing DevBox, the evolution of the prototype IDE previously called CloudStudio.
 This new version represents a substantial refactor, packed with an array of innovative features currently in alpha.

 Features of DevBox include: